 California law permits the use of automated cameras at intersections to catch red light violators.
 Red light camera tickets are mailed to the registered owner of the vehicle.
 The notice that comes in the mail must include the date, time, and location of the violation.
 The notice should also inform the owner how he or she can view the photos or video of the alleged violation.

 A vehicle owner might be able to beat a red light camera ticket by proving to the court that someone else was operating the vehicle when the violation occurred.

-All California traffic violations have a “base fine.”
+All California traffic violations have a "base fine."
 However, the actual amount the driver has to pay includes the base fine plus a number of fees and surcharges.
 These additional amounts can substantially increase the total cost.
-(See our article and table about how much California traffic tickets actually cost.)
 The base fines for stop light and stop sign violations are:

-A stop sign or red violation will also add one point to a motorist’s driving record.
+A stop sign or red violation will also add one point to a motorist's driving record.
 Acquiring too many points can lead to license suspension.
-(Read about California’s traffic violation point system.)
 However, a driver can avoid the traffic violation point—and some of the cost—by completing traffic school.